gregorio-project/gregorio/fonts/README_supp.md

-# Supplamental Fonts
+# Supplemental Fonts

-In addition to the default font, Greciliae, there are two fully featured supplamental fonts:
+In addition to the default font, Greciliae, there are two fully featured supplemental fonts:

  * Gregorio, the original font produced as part of this project
  * Grana Padano, an adaptation of Parmesan from [Lilypond](http://www.lilypond.org/index.html)